derek-knox/Coding-For-Designers/book/JavaScript/Expressions.md

 The literal form is best for built-in types where the constructor form is best for non-built-in types.
 Programmers like shortcuts, so this is why the literal form is preferred.
 The constructor form is useful—required really—for specific types of environment Objects like the aforementioned `Date` and `Error` among others.
 Custom types also require the constructor form.

-Since primitive values are so fundamental to JavaScript coding, let's explore each of them in a little more detail.
+Since primitive values are so fundamental to JavaScript, let's explore each of them in a little more detail.

 #### Null